chihyang/CPP_Primer/tools/README.md

 platforms.
 The feature of the tool is to insert source file names in terms of Markdown style into appropriate locations of a README.md file.

-When we offer the path of a chapter , e.g. `../chap01`, as argument, the tool will find all of the C++ source file under the path and analyse the name of the source files, then it will associate the source files with corresponding exercise and insert the names of the source files into README.md under the path.
+When we offer the path of a chapter , e.g. `../chap01`, as an argument, the tool will find all of the C++ source files under the path and analyse the names of the source files, then it will associate the source files with corresponding exercises and insert the names of the source files into README.md under the path.

 For example, the README.md of chapter 1 has the following contents: